Vanilla Ice: Introspective view

+Feuds

+In 1991, 3rd Bass released a single called "Pop Goes the Weasel", and in the lyrics comparing Ice unfavorably to Elvis Presley.
+The song's music video featured Henry Rollins as Ice, who is depicted as being assaulted by 3rd Bass.
+Ice responded to "Pop Goes the Weasel" with his 1992 song "The Wrath".
+Del tha Funkee Homosapien referred to Ice in the lyrics of "Pissin' on Your Steps", which appeared on his 1991 debut album I Wish My Brother George Was Here.
+Similar to 'Pop Goes the Weasel', the song negatively makes a connection between Ice and Elvis, while saying Ice alongside MC Hammer are mocking hip hop by being commercial.
+Vanilla Ice answered back to most of his critics in the song "Hit 'em Hard".

 Eminem has often name-dropped Vanilla Ice in his songs.
 Starting during taped freestyles he did with rapper Proof in 1992 where they performed against each other portraying Ice and MC Hammer, respectively.
 In his first single "Just Don't Give a Fuck", Eminem mentions Ice alongside Everlast, boasting in a playful manner that he is a better rapper.
 In "Role Model", Eminem says he ripped out Vanilla Ice's dreadlocks.
-Ice responded to in a magazine interview with Vibe saying that Eminem "raps like a girl".
-While Vanilla Ice and Eminem neither look at their responses as an actual beef, Eminem did reply to the quote in his song "Marshall Mathers" which also featured a verbal attack on the Insane Clown Posse.
+Ice responded in a magazine interview with Vibe saying that Eminem "raps like a girl".
+While neither Vanilla Ice nor Eminem look at their responses as an actual beef, Eminem did reply to Vanilla Ice's quote in his song "Marshall Mathers" which also featured a verbal attack on the Insane Clown Posse.
 Eminem mentioned Ice again in the song "Purple Pills" in 2001, which caused Vanilla Ice's only response in song.
 On his album Bi-Polar, Ice mentions Eminem in a positive light ("Hip Hop Rules") and in a negative light ("Exhale"), however, Ice stated that he has no bad feelings towards Eminem.
 In a 2002 interview, Vanilla Ice stated that he thought Eminem's references were flattering, going on to say "I give him credit, I think he's talented, I think he's a killer rapper, you know I don't compare myself to him because he's another white rapper, I don't compare myself to any other rapper period, I don't colorize hip hop, it's stupid, but for people who are doing that are just looking through the eyes of a racial standpoint, and it really shouldn't be looked at that way, you're looking at two musicians that are in a broad brand of hip hop, so you don't need to compare us two.
 Following me, any white rapper is going to have to hear 'oh, you think you're Vanilla Ice?', so I am sure he's heard that."
 In April 2009, Ice appeared in the music video for Eminem's song "We Made You".
+In November 2023, Ice told VladTV that Eminem would be "stupid" to not acknowledge his influence on him.